PowerPointLabs/PowerPointLabs-Website/_docs/sync-lab.md

 <img src="{{ site.baseurl }}/img/docs/sync-lab/image_0.png" width="700">

 > **Note:** PowerPoint’s built-in formatting feature allows you to select multiple objects on a slide and change their properties together, but you cannot do that if the objects are in different slides.
-Also, PowerPoint’s ‘format painter’ feature allows you to sync styles from one object to another across slides, but it cannot select which properties to sync and which ones to keep intact.
+Also, PowerPoint’s *Format Painter* feature allows you to sync styles from one object to another across slides, but it cannot select which properties to sync and which ones to keep intact.

 ## <a class="anchor-bookmark" id="syncing-formats"></a> Syncing Formats